18 Ways To Use A Single iPad In The Music Classroom

 2. Practice sight-reading rhythms

-With your iPad connected to the data projector, start up one of the levels in the Rhythm Cat app (or something similar).
+With your iPad connected to the data projector, start up one of the levels in the Rhythm Cat app (good for younger students) or Read Rhythm.
 The rhythm that appears on the screen can be played by the class as a group – using body percussion or classroom instruments.
-Students (or you the teacher) can tap the rhythm on the screen of the iPad.
+A student (or you, the teacher) can tap the rhythm on the screen of the iPad while the rest of the class plays along.

 3. The funky metronome